CardinalKit/cardinalkit-docs/src/2-web-dashboard/1-deploy.md

 ---
 home: false
-title: Deploy the Dashboard
+title: Setting up the Dashboard
 footer: Stanford Byers Center for Biodesign
 order: 1
 ---

-# Deploying the Web Dashboard
+# Setting Up the Web Dashboard

 CardinalKit offers a web dashboard that can be used to visualize mobile health data and survey responses, as well as create and update surveys.